This is a gear review about the best ultralight tents for backpacking and thru-hiking in 2023.

 Overall, when it comes to value for money and a lightweight backpacking tent the money is well spent and a tent will be considered one of the biggest purchases you will make.

-Packaged Weight vs Trail Weight
+Packaged Weight vs. Trail Weight

-Trail Weight is sometimes called the minimum trail weight and usually refers to the weight of the tent inner, fly, and poles only.
+Trail Weight is sometimes called the minimum trail weight and usually refers to the weight of the tent body, fly, and poles only.
 It rarely includes things such as stuff sacks or tent pegs.

 Bathtub Floor